 Blockchain-based supply chains connect all parties to the same network, untangling the intricate global structure and making every step of the way clear.
 Both layers of suppliers and subcontractors, their positions, and the production potential can be seen by the companies.
 This helps them to determine their threats, model situations, conduct what-if assessments, and take proactive measures.
 It also lets businesses easily monitor their responses as circumstances are rapidly changing.
 Knowing exactly where the goods are in real-time also allows businesses more versatility in order management.
 In one hypothetical example, 100,000 devices have been ordered by a router company, half of which are made in Japan and half in Wuhan, China.
 On the blockchain, the company can see that development is slowing in Wuhan.
 This helps the organization to take remedial steps and mitigate the effects.

 Bulk freight exports have reduced because of the impact of the pandemic since January, by 70 percent.
 Countries are taking several protective steps at ports of entry to delay the spread of the virus, such as limiting the disembarkation of crews.
 Ships also have to include crew health declarations at certain ports.
-If there are alleged COVID-19 cases on board, the vessels are not permitted to dock there.
+If an alleged COVID-19 case on boards, the relevant authority does not permit the vessels to dock there.
 Also with these precautions, because of their regular contact with individuals from other regions or nations, port staff and truck drivers are at greater risk of infection.
 The inability to work in the absence of physical contacts, which stems from the lack of full digitization of different documents and processes through supply chains, is a fundamental problem for global trade.
 The human interaction layer provides the trust necessary for these records/processes.